ms-iot/iot-core-azure-dm-client/docs/dm-hello-world-coding.md

 - Make sure it builds successfully.

 #### Add References to the DM Libraries
-- From Solution Explorer, open `project.json`.
+- If using VS 2015, from Solution Explorer, open `project.json`.
   - Update the version number of `Microsoft.NETCore.UniversalWindowsPlatform` to `"5.2.2"`.
 - In Visual Studio, open `Tools | NuGet Package Manager | Package Manager Console`.
 In the NuGet console:
   - Run `Install-Package Microsoft.Azure.Devices.Client`